DataDog/documentation/content/en/real_user_monitoring/browser/monitoring_page_performance.md

 ## Add your own performance timing

 On top of RUM's default performance timing, you may measure where your application is spending its time with greater flexibility.

+### Relative to the page load

 The `addTiming` API provides you with a simple way to add extra performance timing.

 For example, you can add a timing when your hero image has appeared: